The Good, the Bad and the Ugly: Home media

-On January 28, 1998, the film was released on DVD by MGM Home Video.
-Its release from MGM contained 14 minutes of scenes that were cut from the film's North American release, including a scene which explains how Angel Eyes came to be waiting for Blondie and Tuco at the Union prison camp.
+On 28 January 1998, the film was released on DVD by MGM Home Video.
+Its release from MGM contained 14 minutes of scenes that were cut from the film's North American release.
 In 2002, the film was restored with the 14 minutes of scenes cut for US release re-inserted into the film.
 Clint Eastwood and Eli Wallach were brought back in to dub their characters' lines more than 35 years after the film's original release.
-Voice actor Simon Prescott substituted for Lee Van Cleef who had died in 1989.
-Other voice actors filled in for actors who had since died.
+Voice actor Simon Prescott substituted for Lee Van Cleef, who had died in 1989, and other voice actors filled in for since deceased actors.
 In 2004, MGM released this version in a two-disc special edition DVD.

-Disc 1 contains an audio commentary with writer and critic Richard Schickel.
-Disc 2 contains two documentaries, "Leone's West" and "The Man Who Lost The Civil War", followed by the featurette "Restoring 'The Good, the Bad, and the Ugly'"; an animated gallery of missing sequences titled "The Socorro Sequence: A Reconstruction"; an extended Tuco torture scene; a featurette called "Il Maestro"; an audio featurette named "Il Maestro, Part 2"; a French trailer; and a poster gallery.
+Disc 1 contained an audio commentary with writer and critic Richard Schickel.
+Disc 2 contained two documentaries, "Leone's West" and "The Man Who Lost The Civil War", followed by the featurette "Restoring 'The Good, the Bad, and the Ugly'"; an animated gallery of missing sequences titled "The Socorro Sequence: A Reconstruction"; an extended Tuco torture scene; a featurette called "Il Maestro"; an audio featurette named "Il Maestro, Part 2"; a French trailer; and a poster gallery.

 This DVD was generally well received, though some purists complained about the re-mixed stereo soundtrack with many completely new sound effects (notably, the gunshots were replaced), with no option for the original soundtrack.
 At least one scene that was re-inserted had been cut by Leone before the film's release in Italy but had been shown once at the Italian premiere.
 According to Richard Schickel, Leone willingly cut the scene for pacing reasons; thus, restoring it was contrary to the director's wishes.
 MGM re-released the 2004 DVD edition in their "Sergio Leone Anthology" box set in 2007.
 Also included were the two other "Dollars" films, and Duck, You Sucker!.
 On 12 May 2009, the extended version of the film was released on Blu-ray.
 It contains the same special features as the 2004 special edition DVD, except that it includes an added commentary by film historian Sir Christopher Frayling.

-The film was re-released on Blu-ray in 2014 using a new 4K remaster, featuring improved picture quality and detail but a change of color timing, resulting in the film having a more yellow hue than on previous releases.
-It was re-released on Blu-ray and DVD by Kino Lorber Studio Classics on 15 August 2017, in a new 50th Anniversary release that featured both theatrical and extended cuts, as well as new bonus features, and an attempt to correct the yellow color timing from the earlier disc.
-On 27 April 2021, Kino released an Ultra HD Blu-ray version of the theatrical cut, using the same scan from the 2014 remaster, but with extensive color correction.
+The film was re-released on Blu-ray in 2014 using a new 4K remaster, featuring improved picture quality and detail but a change of colour timing, resulting in the film having a more yellow hue than on previous releases.
+It was re-released on Blu-ray and DVD by Kino Lorber Studio Classics on 15 August 2017, in a new 50th Anniversary release that featured both theatrical and extended cuts, as well as new bonus features, and an attempt to correct the yellow colour timing from the earlier disc.
+On 27 April 2021, Kino released an Ultra HD Blu-ray version of the theatrical cut, using the same scan from the 2014 remaster, but with extensive colour correction.